 Residents – Allow access to the property during the remediation/ yard improvement work

 Remediation Contractor – Carries out the physical work to for the Remediation Plan including providing all materials and equipment.
+Provides a Health and Safety Program? and ensures that all site visitors sign off and comply with the H&S program.

 HEALTH AND SAFETY

-Health and Safety for the remediation and yard improvement work is carried out by the Remediation Contractor.
-The Home and Garden team, site visitors and Teck must sign off on the Remediation Contractor’s Health and Safety Program prior to visiting the site.
+A Health and Safety Program? for the remediation and yard improvement work is developed and carried out by the Remediation Contractor.
+The Home and Garden team, site visitors and Teck must sign off on the Remediation Contractor’s Health and Safety Program prior to visiting the site, and must comply with the terms of that Program when on-site.

 MATERIALS, SUPPLIES AND EQUIPMENT